Age of consent in Europe: Switzerland

 The age of consent in Switzerland is 16, as specified by the Swiss Criminal Code.
 However, there exists a close-in-age exception if the difference between the ages of the participants is three years or less.

 Turkey

 The age of consent in Turkey is the same as the age of majority, which is 18 (per Article 11 of the Turkish Civil Code).

 According to Article 104 of the Turkish Penal Code, sexual intercourse with minors aged 15, 16 and 17 can only be prosecuted upon a complaint.
 However, if the offender is a person who is forbidden to marry the child by law or is a person who is obliged to take care of the child due to adoption or foster care, then the prosecution doesn't require a complaint and the punishment is aggravated.

 Article 103 regulates any kind of sexual activity with minors under 15 (or minors under 18 who lack the ability to understand the legal meanings and consequences of such actions) as child sexual abuse.

+Article 105 regulates the activities between first cousins, in order to preserve property rights, where no age of consent is recognized.